How to Get a Google Fax Number

-Speaking of dedicated lines, to have a new landline you need to request it from your phone by paying a fee.
+Speaking of dedicated fax lines, to have a new landline you need to request it from your phone by paying a fee.
 Then you have to wait a few days or weeks until the technicians come to your office and add your line.
 In the meantime, you won’t be able to receive faxes.

-A Google email to fax number, on the other hand, is given to you immediately at the moment of signing up for a service.
+A Google fax number, on the other hand, is given to you immediately at the moment of signing up for a service.
 Enter your details, the email address you want to receive faxes, pick your number and then start faxing right away.

 The virtual numbers are also more affordable.
 You are just basically just paying for the service, the number is given to your for free as long as you have an active membership with a provider.